firebolt-db/godocs/docs/Guides/getting-started/get-started-load-data-wizard.md

 grand_parent: Guides
 ---

-# Get started using the Load data wizard
+# Get started using a wizard
 {:.no_toc}

 The **Load data** wizard guides you through creating a database and engine, and loading data from an Amazon S3 bucket.
 You can specify basic configurations including what character to use as a file delimiter, which columns to import and their schema.
 After you load your data, continue your workflow in the SQL workspace to run and optimize a query, and export to an external table, as shown in the following diagram: